About the part that art plays in a globalising society

 What changes have you already set in motion?

-Framer Framed has been working on its digital autonomy since 2014 – the year we acquired our first server – when we started to bring our digital means of production under our own control.
+Framer Framed has been working on its digital autonomy for over 12 years.
+In 2014 we acquired our first server, and started to bring our digital means of production under our own control.
 We initially ran it on the open-source platform OwnCloud, and have since moved several generations forward to NextCloud.
 Today, the server supports not only document storage but also our shared calendar and tools for project management, video conferencing and internal messaging, offering us independence from platforms like Zoom or WhatsApp.

-Since 2024, our email has run on the open-source software Roundcube.
-We are also reducing our dependence on Google – in 2025, we transitioned from Google Analytics to Matomo, an open-source and privacy-friendly analytics platform, and are encouraging the use of alternative search engines across the organisation.
+Since 2024, our email runs on the open-source software Roundcube.
+We are also reducing our dependence on Google – in 2025, we transitioned from Google Analytics to Matomo, an open-source and privacy-friendly analytics platform, and are encouraging the use of alternative search engines like Duck Duck Go or Ecosia across the organisation and beyond.

 What would you first like to work on in the coming year in the digital sphere and around public values?